thanhdtran/RME/README.md

 # CITATION:

-If you use this Caser in your paper, please cite the paper:
+If you use our method (RME) in your paper, please cite the paper:

 ```
 @inproceedings{tran2018regularizing,